starship-ibc/stargaze-floor-bot/README.md

 A special thanks to [Andromeda Labs](https://twitter.com/AndromaverseLab) for sponsoring this bot.

-Any other $STARS donations can be made to the following address.
-If you'd like to sponsor a specific issue, feel free to include it in the memo so I know it's important to the community.
+If you'd like to make a donation, you may send $STARS to the following address.
+If you're like to sponsor a specific issue, feel free to include it in the memo line so I know what's most important to the community.

 ```
 stars1z6mj02l2s8v0vsxfsark5v7t076ds8pu9nj2fv